I. What Might Be Outside

 his antlers in magnificent display and legs finely formed

-I turned around and ran , but wondered his yearly income and how many acres he owned.
+I turned around and ran , but wondered his yearly income and how many acres

 — Susan Oleferuk